mframpton/seqfam/docs/tutorial_and_api.rst

 Tutorial
 ########

-This section describes the functionality and methods employed by seqfam’s 5 modules, which are:
+This section describes the functionality and methods employed by :py:mod:`seqfam’s` 5 modules, which are:

     1. :file:`gene_drop.py`: Monte Carlo gene dropping;